pedrotgn/pyactor/docs/tutorial.rst

 Sample 6 - self.id, proxy and host
 ================================================================================

-This example tests the self references to actors id and proxy.
+This example tests the self references to an actor's id and proxy.
 This is the full code of this sample, which you can find and test in ``pyactor\examples\sample6.py``:

 .. literalinclude:: ../examples/sample6.py